ChRe777/CleanCode/README.md

 ### Source Control System

-In old source control system you could look a file if you edit it and another could not edit this file at the same time.
+In old source control system you could choose the option that a file is locked during editing and another one could not edit this file at the same time.
+So if you wanted to edit the same file you have to talk with this person.
+The advantages is that communication between developers are triggered.

 If you create clean code you should have small class or files.
-Why you ever need to mess around in others class at the same and then handle complicated merge conflicts, where you possible build in error or break others code.
+Why you ever need to mess around in others classes at the same time and then handle complicated merge conflicts, where you possible build in errors or break others code.

 ### Design